 I think there might be half a slice waiting for me in the fridge, but not for my lack of wanting it immediately.
 Rather, after trying several other slices (namely, a few burnt s’mores), my waistline about to burst, I just couldn’t fit anything else in.

-Lovely as an appetizer or tasty snack, these little toasts even make a delightful meal, particularly when you eat enough of them and, ahem, you will.
+Lovely as a finger food appetizer or tasty snack, these little toasts even make a delightful meal, particularly when you eat enough of them and, ahem, you will.

 Quick note: Christmas is coming!
 So are more cookies, I promise.
 The many, many I have baked already are viewable here, and you won’t go wrong with any of them.